dgurudot/tg/privacy.md

 **_In Short:_** _We may transfer, store, and process your information in countries other than your own._

-Our servers are located in.
-If you are accessing our  from outside, please be aware that your information may be transferred to, stored, and processed by us in our facilities and by those third parties with whom we may share your personal information (see "[WILL YOUR INFORMATION BE SHARED WITH ANYONE?]" above), in  and other countries.
+Our servers are located in United States and India.
+If you are accessing our services from outside, please be aware that your information may be transferred to, stored, and processed by us in our facilities and by those third parties with whom we may share your personal information (see "[WILL YOUR INFORMATION BE SHARED WITH ANYONE?]" above), in  and other countries.

 If you are a resident in the European Economic Area, then these countries may not have data protection or other laws as comprehensive as those in your country.
 We will however take all necessary measures to protect your personal information in accordance with this  privacy policy and applicable law.